Bart Simpson's Guide to Life: Reception

-Nancy Basile of About.com gave Bart Simpson's Guide to Life a five out of five rating, commenting: "This book is a banger.
+Nancy Basile of About.com gave Bart Simpson's Guide to Life a five out of five rating, commenting: "This book is a bargain.
 You'll get a lot of laughs for a lot less than other cartoon books. [...]
 If you're a Bart fan, you must own this book.
 If you're a fan of The Simpsons, you'll love this book.
 If you're just getting to know our favorite family, you should pick up this book to enjoy some giggles at new jokes and Bart's past adventures.
 Every fan will love this book, the first, second and third time."
 Basile also praised the illustrations as "hysterical".

 March Rogers, writing for RTÉ.ie, was more negative.
 He wrote: "The funny bit is Matt Groening's introduction, from there is falls away to the kind of humour written on the walls of bathrooms and the backs of copy books in primary school.
-It seems to be pitched in-between audiences — too adult for children, too childish for adults.
+It seems to be pitched in-between audiences—too adult for children, too childish for adults.
 Page after page of annoyingly laid out poorly written prose recommending everything from cool things to be when you grow up to questioning whether or not they have secret sauce in Heaven.
 This attempt to portray the Simpsons characters indicates both that they do not translate well to print and that whoever contributed to this book was not a writer on the show."

 Bart Simpson's Guide to Life was included on a list of "30-plus actual books written by fictional TV characters" by authors of The A.V.
 Club.
-They wrote that because "characters have developed and the show’s voice has changed, Bart’s Guide To Life is understandably a bit dated 17 years later (see the reference to Simpsons bootleg shirts), but like a lot of the books on this list, it’s a souvenir from a different pop-cultural age."
+They wrote that because "characters have developed and the show's voice has changed, Bart's Guide To Life is understandably a bit dated 17 years later (see the reference to Simpsons bootleg shirts), but like a lot of the books on this list, it's a souvenir from a different pop-cultural age."